How to Add a New Bidder Adaptor

 Step 3: Design your bid params

 bid.params object for defining the parameters of your ad request.
-At a minimum, you should include the tag ID and the site ID.
-You can also include ad sizes, keywords, and other data, such as video bidding information.
+You can include tag ID, site ID, ad size, keywords, and other data, such as video bidding information.

 For more information about the kinds of information that can be passed using these parameters, see the list of bidder parameters.